• Cozy Winter Recipes

 • It is easy.
 This salad looks fancy, but requires minimal skills and equipment.
 If you have an oven and a bowl, you can get this salad whipped up and ready to impress any crowd in no time!

-• Cranberries: I prefer to use dried cranberries for this but dried tart cherries would be a great substitution.
+• Cranberries: I prefer to use dried cranberries for this but dried tart cherries or pomegranate arils would be a great substitution.

-• Mixed greens: I usually go with mixed baby greens but baby arugula is great with this salad too!
+• Mixed greens: I usually go with mixed baby greens but fresh arugula, baby spinach, baby kale, or even shredded brussels sprouts would work great with this salad too!

 Step by Step Instructions

-STEP 3: Add the olive oil, garlic powder, salt and pepper to the bowl with the sweet potatoes and stir well to fully coat.
+Step 2: Add the olive oil, garlic powder, salt and black pepper to the bowl with the sweet potatoes and stir well to fully coat.

-STEP 4: Place the sweet potatoes on the prepared baking sheet, making sure they are in an even layer.
+Place the sweet potatoes on the prepared baking sheet, making sure they are in an even single layer.

-STEP 8: While the sweet potatoes are roasting in the oven, place the balsamic vinegar, sugar and a pinch of salt and pepper in a small saucepan.
+While the sweet potatoes are cooling, place the balsamic vinegar, sugar and a pinch of salt and pepper in a small saucepan.
 Heat over medium heat for about 10 minutes, or until thickened.
 Remove from heat and cool slightly.

 Expert Tips

-• Prepare the balsamic glaze while the potatoes are roasting.
+• Work smart.
+Prepare the balsamic glaze while the potatoes are roasting.
 This will allow time for the glaze to cool before assembling the salad.

-• Make sweet potatoes and balsamic glaze ahead of time and assemble salad right before you plan to serve.
+• Plan ahead.
+Make sweet potatoes and balsamic glaze ahead of time and assemble salad right before you plan to serve.

 FAQ